puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/cluster-administration/flow-control.md

 done with its seat once that initial burst of notifications, if any, is over.

-The normal notifications are sent in a concurrent burst to all relevant **watch** response streams whenever the server is notified of an object create/update/delete.
+The notifications are sent in a concurrent burst to all relevant **watch** response streams whenever the server is notified of an object create/update/delete.
 To account for this work, API Priority and Fairness considers every write request to spend some additional